Given by the Mary MacKillop Foundation to meet increasing needs in the community in FY2017

 Mary MacKillop believed education was the foundation for a fulfilling life.

 Like Mary, we believe that education is key to improving futures and since 1998 we have provided educational scholarships to Indigenous scholars.
-In 2015, 66 Indigenous or Torres Strait Islander students are supported through their tertiary education with a Mary MacKillop Scholarship.
+In 2017, 93 Indigenous and/or Torres Strait Islander students are supported through their tertiary education with a Mary MacKillop Foundation Scholarship.

 Saint Mary MacKillop was a courageous woman of action.
 Born in 1842, she showed compassion for anyone in need regardless of race, colour or faith.
 Mary believed in the power of education for all and set up schools across Australia to make sure those disadvantaged by poverty and distance received an education.